jthiem/overlapadd/README.md

 ## TODO

-- Add ability to set and save state (trivial)
-- Allow for complex signals (also trivial, should be separate function)
+- Allow for multidimensional signals (but filtering along one axis only)